myklob/ideastockexchange/README.md

 Here's Python script where the PageRank algorithm is modified to reflect an "ArgumentRank" approach.
 This modification adds the scores of supporting arguments and evidence and subtracts the scores of weakening arguments and evidence:

+# Development
+For the IdeaStockExchange, here are suggested substeps for each of the main steps:

+### 1. Prototype Completion
+- **Design Conceptualization**: Develop a clear concept of the enhanced argument evaluation system, including its scope and key features.
+- **Algorithm Development**: Create initial versions of the Logical Fallacy and Evidence Verification algorithms.
+- **Interface Design**: Design a user-friendly interface for interacting with the system.
+- **Initial Coding**: Start coding the prototype based on the designs and algorithms.
+- **Integration**: Combine different components (e.g., database, user interface, algorithms) into a single functioning system.
+- **Internal Review**: Conduct an in-house review of the prototype to ensure basic functionality and coherence.

+### 2. First Testing Phase
+- **Unit Testing**: Test individual components of the system for specific functionalities.
+- **Integration Testing**: Ensure that different system components work together seamlessly.
+- **Bug Tracking**: Implement a system to identify, track, and resolve bugs.
+- **Feature Validation**: Verify that all intended features are operational and meet design specifications.
+- **Performance Assessment**: Evaluate the system's performance, including speed and resource usage.
+- **Security Checks**: Conduct initial security assessments to identify any vulnerabilities.

+### 3. Feedback Review
+- **User Testing**: Allow a select group of users to test the system and provide feedback.
+- **Survey and Feedback Collection**: Create surveys or feedback forms for structured input.
+- **Analysis of Feedback**: Analyze all received feedback for common trends and insights.
+- **Prioritization**: Prioritize feedback based on its impact and feasibility.
+- **Planning for Revisions**: Plan necessary revisions and enhancements based on feedback.

+### 4. Final Algorithm Tuning
+- **Algorithm Refinement**: Refine algorithms based on testing results and user feedback.
+- **Data Analysis Improvement**: Enhance the system's data analysis capabilities for more accurate results.
+- **Optimization for Efficiency**: Optimize algorithms for better performance and efficiency.
+- **Accuracy Testing**: Test the revised algorithms for accuracy and reliability.
+- **Final Security Enhancement**: Strengthen security measures based on the latest standards.

+### 5. Release Candidate
+- **Final Integration Testing**: Conduct comprehensive testing of the integrated system.
+- **Documentation Completion**: Complete all documentation, including user manuals and technical guides.
+- **Quality Assurance Review**: Perform a thorough quality check to ensure system readiness.
+- **Stakeholder Approval**: Obtain final approval from key stakeholders.
+- **Pre-launch Marketing**: Begin marketing activities to create buzz around the upcoming launch.

+### 6. Version 1.0 Launch
+- **Deployment Preparation**: Prepare for deployment, including final checks and setup.
+- **Launch Event**: Organize a launch event or announcement.
+- **Public Release**: Release the system to the public.
+- **Monitoring Post-launch**: Monitor the system for any immediate issues post-launch.
+- **User Support Setup**: Establish a support system for users to address queries and issues.
+- **Continuous Improvement Plan**: Develop a plan for ongoing updates and improvements based on user experience and technological advancements.

+Each of these substeps plays a crucial role in systematically bringing the IdeaStockExchange from concept to reality, ensuring its effectiveness and user satisfaction.

 ```python
 import numpy as np